Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 None of this is accurate.

-Exactly as I referring to earlier.
+So you see, this is a piece, exactly as I was referring to earlier.

 This is a piece ostensibly written in sympathy for immigrant women.